Business Leaders on Jamaica at 50

-In less than three months Jamaica celebrates 50 years of Independence.
-As we approach this milestone in our country's history, business leaders have been expressing the sentiment that Jamaica could have been much further ahead in its development .
+In less than three months, Jamaica celebrates 50 years of Independence.
+As we approach this milestone in our country's history, business leaders have been expressing the sentiment that Jamaica could have been much farther ahead in its development.
 We will hear from them as the countdown continues.

 William Mahfood, managing director of the Wisynco Group, thinks Jamaica has done well compared with the life cycle of other countries with a larger per capita base.

 "For the 50 years, we have done remarkably well on the global scene.
 We have been recognised for our people, music, culture, vibe and entertainment.
 We have had more of an impact than other countries that are bigger than us," Mahfood said.